 Testlab, by default, has different fields and field Values than TestLink.
 You can, if you want, do the migration without modifying Testlab.
 Then the fields are going to be mapped by default.
 In case you decide to do the modification, these are the things to consider:

 Choosing / Modifying a workflow

 You can add additional data transformations for the migration in addition to simply changing statuses.
-For example the “Testlab way” for handling test cases that are not yet runnable, is using a “Milestone” field to define when the test case is planned to be used.
-More on this on chapter “Describing the data mappings”.
+For example, the “Testlab way” for handling test cases that are not yet runnable, is using a “Milestone” field to define when the test case is planned to be used.
+More on this in the chapter “Describing the data mappings”.

 Modifying the Testlab project

 In case you have used custom fields and wish to keep the data in the custom fields in the future as well, you need to configure your Testlab’s project to include those.
 You’ll find the instructions for that in Testlab’s manual – it’s a very simple operation.